 15Clearly, the wage setting scheme might not be the only reason behind reduced mobility.
 As highlighted by Saraceno (1994) and Alesina and Ichino (2009), a first reason is the "familism" of the provision of welfare-related services.
 The family network in Italy offers most of the support for higher education, unemployment, and childcare and elderly-care.
-Thus, the opportunity cost of migration are high in Italy relative to the us (where the family network is much weaker) or other European countries (with a stronger welfare state not based on family ties).
+Thus, the opportunity cost of migration are high in Italy relative to the US (where the family network is much weaker) or other European countries (with a stronger welfare state not based on family ties).
 There is also evidence that labor mobility has been discouraged by the generous provision of public funds (government social transfers, which include unemployment benefits, social assistance, regular and invalidity pensions and health payments; Brunello, Lupi, and Ordine, 2001) and public sector jobs (Alesina, Danninger, and Rostagno, 2001) deployed in lagging (Southern) regions in the last decades.

-industry to capture them.16 We failed to find robust results supportive of agglomeration effects taking place mainly within broad sectors.
+on industrial districts and the results in column 7 of table 3 (where we restrict our sample of firms to manufacturing) relative to the other columns of the same table are not supportive of major agglomeration effects within sectors.
+In regressions not reported here, we experimented extensively with agglomeration effects at the sector level using the share of workers employed in the same industry to capture them.16 We failed to find robust results supportive of agglomeration effects taking place mainly within broad sectors.
 This lack of result is consistent with recent literature which finds evidence for agglomeration effects within sectors but finds that those between sectors matter more (see, for instance, Combes, Duranton, and Gobillon, 2008, for a detailed comparison between these two types of agglomeration effects and the robustness of urbanisation effects to detailed sectoral controls).

-6. Labor market pooling
+5. Labor market pooling